rtfmp/rtfmp.github.io/_posts/2015-04-23-esxi-vmkernel-NAS.md

+---
+layout: post
+title: Which ESXi VMkernel interface is used for NAS?
+---
 I have two VMkernel interfaces in my ESXi server and I use NAS datastores.
 I would like to know which of my vmk interfaces is used for NAS.
 Sure, I can ask the NAS Admin.
 Hey, here's a volume on this filer, can you give me the list of IPs it is exported to?
 But I am a Linux admin and I would like to run some commands and I find it myself.

 List the VMKernel interfaces